sergio-sastre/AndroidUiTestingUtils/README.md

     }

     override fun getInstrumentedScreenshotTestRule(config: ScreenshotConfigForComosable): ScreenshotTestRule {
-        return dropshotsScreenshotTestRule // or shotScreenshotTestRule, or your own rule }
+        return dropshotsScreenshotTestRule // or shotScreenshotTestRule, androidTestifyScreenshotTestRule, or your own rule }
 }
 ```

 4. Finally, write your tests with the `CrossLibraryScreenshotTestRule`.
 For an example, see [this section](#cross-library).</br></br>
-   Depending on the approach you chose to share tests, you must put them either in the `shared test module` we've created for that purpose (option 1), or under the `sharedTest` folder we've just defined (option 2).
+   Put them under the `sharedTest` folder we've just defined.

-<sup>1</sup> It's very likely you'll configure your screenshot tests to run with maximum 1 on-device (i.e. either Shot or Dropshots) and/or 1 JVM library (i.e. Paparazzi).
+<sup>1</sup> It's very likely you'll configure your screenshot tests to run with maximum 1 on-device (e.g. either Shot, Dropshots or Android-Testify) and/or 1 JVM library (e.g.. either Paparazzi or Roborazzi).
 In that case, this is enough.</br>
 But if you wish to configure many on-device or many JVM libraries at the same time, and dynamically pick the one your screenshot tests run with, you'll need some extra configuration.
 For that you can use a custom gradle property passed via command line e.g. `-PscreenshotLibrary=shot`.
 Check these links for advice on how to configure the gradle file and the `SharedScreenshotTestRule` to get it working:</br>
 - [build.gradle](https://github.com/sergio-sastre/Android-screenshot-testing-playground/blob/master/lazycolumnscreen/crosslibrary/build.gradle)
 - [CrossLibraryScreenshotTestRule.kt](https://github.com/sergio-sastre/Android-screenshot-testing-playground/blob/master/lazycolumnscreen/crosslibrary/src/sharedTest/java/com/example/road/to/effective/snapshot/testing/lazycolumnscreen/crosslibrary/utils/CrossLibraryScreenshotTestRule.kt)